Temple Baptist Church - 11-12-2017

 Isaiah 49:15-16 Can a woman forget her sucking child, that she should not have compassion on the son of her womb? yea, they may forget, yet will I not forget thee.
 (16) Behold, I have graven thee upon the palms of my hands; thy walls are continually before me.

 b.
-A loving Father: Hide from God or Hog Pen, God still loves His children.
+A loving Father: Hide from God or a Hog Pen, God still loves His children.
 Luke 15:20b … and had compassion, and ran, and fell on his neck, and kissed him.

 Jeremiah 31:3 The LORD hath appeared of old unto me, saying, Yea, I have loved thee with an everlasting love: therefore with lovingkindness have I drawn thee.
 (God’s love neither changes nor diminishes.)